-With a LAN card installed, the Wake-On-LAN function allows the network to wake up a Soft Power Down (Soft-Off) PC.
-However, if your system is in the Suspend mode, you can wake-up the system only through an IRQ or DMA interrupt.
-To use this function, set this field to Enabled.
-Refer to the "Wake-On LAN Connector" section in Chapter 2 of this manual for more information.
+With an external modern installed, the Modern Ring-on function allows your system to power-on to respond to incoming calls.
+You may connect the external modern only to the COM2 serial port.
+With a LAN card installed, the Wake-On-LAN function allows the network to power-on a Soft Power Down (Soft-Off) PC.
+However, if your system is in the Suspend mode, you can wake up the system only through an IRQ or DMA interrupt.
+Refer to 'Wake-On LAN Connector' in Chapter 2 for more information.